cx-language/cx/docs/access-specifiers.md

 }
 ```

-Using a `private` declaration from another file produces a warning, not an error:
+Using a `private` declaration from another module produces a warning, not an error:
 `private` marks an implementation detail, but nothing stops you from using it
 if you really need to.